PickHoops QuickFact

 PickHoops Press Package

-PickHoops is a small company based in Durham, NC, that manages national college basketball tournament bracket contests at http://www.pickhoops.com/ .
+PickHoops is a small company based in Durham, NC, that manages national college basketball tournament bracket contests at https://www.pickhoops.com/ .

 PickHoops started in 1996 when a bunch of computer geeks got tired of scoring their brackets by hand and applied web technologies, then brand new, to solve the problem.
 The first year PickHoops handled less than 40 brackets; the 2006 version handled tens of thousands across many hundreds of office groups and promotional contests.

-Web surfers can sign up for a 50-bracket pool for $9.95, and invite their friends to play for no additional charge.
+Web surfers can sign up for a 25-bracket pool for $9.95, and invite their friends to play for no additional charge.
 PickHoops also handles larger pools ideal for corporate promotions, such as radio stations, that handle 500 brackets or more.

 It takes longer to score a typical pool by hand over the entire 6-round tournament than to actually play a game of college basketball.